 And what of “happy days” in the old bar?
 Did they exist?
 Is there a balanced study of the old saloon?
 Christine Sismondo’s fine study, America Walks Into A Bar, certainly supplies a want here.
 But in general from what I can tell, period testimony on the benefits of the saloon is rare due to the social opprobrium attached to liquor-selling by the later 1800s.
 To write a happy account of running or patronising a bar in this period would have offended established authority.

 One example of a benign or even sympathetic look at the old bar was written in July, 1932 by Walter Brown Leonard.
 Prohibition would end soon.
 The newspapers, including the Republican-Journal of Ogdensburg, NY which published the article, felt encouraged to portray the bar’s positive attributes.

-While written in 1932, the article covers a much earlier period, the 1870s.
-Leonard was born in 1860 and as a boy had helped his father in the family’s bar and hotel in Morley, NY.
+While written in 1932 the article describes a much earlier period, the 1870s.
+Leonard was born in 1860 and as a boy had helped his father run the family’s bar and hotel in Morley, NY.
 So he described bar life from the inside so to speak.

-By the 1930s, Walter Leonard was a sometimes journalist and music teacher, but had had a colourful career in a different field: show business.
+By the 1930s Walter Leonard was a sometimes journalist and music teacher, but had enjoyed a colourful career in a different field, show business.